Vallentyne/SAIL/README.md

     * gpt-4o (Versions 1120, 0806, 0513 - also available in Canada Central)
     * gpt-4o-mini - also available in Canada Central

 * There are also certain AI models that could be deployed using the Microsoft Foundry (classic) hub-based service using managed compute, such as [certain Cohere models](https://learn.microsoft.com/en-us/azure/ai-foundry/foundry-models/concepts/models-sold-directly-by-azure?view=foundry&preserve-view=true&tabs=global-standard-aoai%2Cstandard-chat-completions%2Cglobal-standard&pivots=azure-direct-others#cohere-models-sold-directly-by-azure) from the Directly Sold by Azure list.
-Such models would be deployed on GPU VMs to ensure data in-transit and data at rest remains in Canada geography in a Hub-based Foundry resource, which is based on the Azure ML deployment infrastructure as seen below.
+Such models would be deployed on managed GPU VMs to ensure data in-transit and data at rest remains in Canada geography in a Hub-based Foundry resource, which is based on the Azure ML deployment infrastructure as seen below.

 ## Azure Machine Learning AI model deployment options